How to Immigrate to Belgium

 Eligibility

 Third-country national (non-EU/EEA/Swiss).
-Pre-existing link to Belgium (prior residence, Belgian family members, strong professional history) - most critical factor in practice.
+Pre-existing link to Belgium (prior residence, Belgian family members, strong professional history) - most important factor in practice.
 Passive income: regular income from pension (Belgian or foreign), investments, dividends, or rental income sufficient to live without public benefits.
 No employment permitted - this visa does not permit work of any kind including remote work.
 Health insurance: comprehensive private insurance covering all risks.
 Adequate accommodation in Belgium.
 Clean criminal record.
-No minimum age (contrary to original claim of "often 50 or older").
+No minimum age.

 Requirements